Visillect/MetaImageMark/report_builder/README.md

 $ python3 -m report_builder minimg.json opencv.json -g ch "" -g op "" --time
 ```

-In one group there will be benchmarks that differ only in the values of the keys 'ch` and 'op`, the rest will be the
+In one group there will be benchmarks that differ only in the values of the keys `ch` and `op`, the rest will be the
 same.

 ### Grouping plots by key with comparison